m-strzelec/warhammer-arena/README.md

-# warhammer-arena
+# About project
-Web app simulating combat between characters based on Warhammer Fantasy 2nd Edition
+Warhammer Arena is a Web app simulating combat between characters based on Warhammer Fantasy 2nd Edition.